 Is unripe plantain good for a pregnant woman?

-During pregnancy, you might be confused about which craving to give in to.
+During pregnancy, you will have lots of cravings.
 Eating the wrong food can put you and your baby in danger.
-Are foods like unripe plantain good for a pregnant woman?
+This article explains the health benefits of unripe plantain to pregnant women.

 If you are not familiar with plantains, you might mistake them for bananas.
 In fact, plantain belongs to the family Musaceae, the same as bananas.